 You can use web tools in ArcGIS Pro by accessing them in different ways.
 Tools shared on your portal are available from the Portal section of the Catalog pane.
 Alternatively, you can make a direct connection to your ArcGIS Server and use the geoprocessing service in much the same way.

-Find and use web tools in Portal for ArcGIS
+Find and use web tools in ArcGIS Enterprise

 When connected to a local portal, you can search and use web tools.
 The ability to find and use web tools depends on the sharing permissions set in your portal and your account permissions.
 If searching or browsing for a web tool does not produce any results, talk to your portal administrator about changing your account permissions.